 The effectiveness of buffers was researched during the Forest Practices and Wetlands Systematic Literature Review.
-However, most existing literature addresses stream buffers, which are not the same buffering prescriptions required for wetlands under current Forest Practices Rules.
-This project is in early scoping stages by WetSAG with the Project Charter approved by at the April 2017 CMER meeting.
-The Best Available Science document is expected by June 2021, a study design by late 2022, and a science team by late 2022.
+However, most of the existing literature addresses stream buffers, which are not the same buffering prescriptions required for wetlands under current Forest Practices Rules.
+This project is in early scoping stages by WetSAG.
+The Project Charter was brought to CMER for review in April 2022, gaining CMER approval the same month.
+Development of a scoping document is slated for FY 2023-2024 and development of a study design is slated for FY 2024-2026.